 By Rep. Christopher Hurst

-Christopher Hurst represents the 31st Legislative District, is chairman of the House Public Safety Committee and worked as a police detective for 25 years.
+Rep. Christopher Hurst represents the 31st Legislative District, is chairman of the House Public Safety Committee and is serving his ninth year in the legislature.